aurel-l/react-event-emitter/README.md

 # react-event-emitter

 DOM CustomEvent emitter written in React.
+It's meant to be used at any level below the target element in the DOM tree.

 ## Why?